WebedMJ/PSAzureREST/README.md

 # PSAzureREST
-PowerShell for the Azure REST APIs
+PowerShell for Microsoft Graph and the Azure REST APIs